 Read on to find the best desktop computers for teachers.

 There's enough power for video editing and gaming – so plenty for holding video classes with lots of windows open at once.
-That can mean multitasking during a remote lesson, with a presentation and other resources all available at once on that large display.
+That can mean multitasking during a remote lesson, with a presentation and other resources all available simultaneously on that large display.
 It also comes with a wireless Apple mouse and keyboard, and features a 1080p webcam plus a triple microphone array, making it ready for quality video teaching out of the box.

 This is an expensive option but more affordable than the top-end iMac Pro, making it accessible but with enough power to last many years.
 You can also connect up to two more 6K displays for a truly immersive experience.
-Want a more affordable option?
-Go for the more basic spec-toting 21.5-inch iMac instead.

 2. Acer Aspire C24: Best value option